-We are trained and work as integrative therapists.
 We have studied the key core theories of Person Centred, Psychodynamic, CBT and TA.
 Working from this integrative approach, we feel, allows us to offer a deeper understanding of the influences on human experience and development, how this can affect the whole being of a person and how this in turn can influence responses to the World.

-• review on a regular basis with you to ensure your needs are being met within the therapeutic relationship
+Regular reviews with you to ensure your needs are being met within the therapeutic relationship

 Your therapy session is your space and we like to see our role as someone who is there to listen.
 We support and encourage as well asking the questions that can help you to really focus on your needs and wants.
 At times therapy can feel challenging and a little uncomfortable.
 This is a normal part of the process which your therapist will support you through.
 We cannot “fix” your problems but are there to help guide you in finding the solutions that invariably lie within yourself.